sematext/docs/docs/synthetics/using-the-api.md

 * Test the APIs, websites, and the user journeys in production immediately after deployment and alert when it fails.
 * Track and catch major changes in website metrics like page load time, page size, request count, 3rd Party API performance, etc introduced as part of code changes.

-Together with scheduled monitor runs, the API can also be used in the creation of HTTP and Browser monitors, both with and without a user journey script.
-The create monitor API can be used to add multiple monitors in bulk using a script, allowing the easy configuration of multiple domains at once.
+Together with scheduled monitor runs, the API can also be used in the creation of HTTP and Browser monitors, both with and without a [User Journey Script](user-journey-scripts).
+The create monitor API can be used to add multiple monitors in bulk using a script.
 The create monitor API can be used to:

 * Create single HTTP and Browser monitors, with and without a User Journey Script.
-* Create multiple HTTP and Browser monitors at once, for the easy configuration of multiple domain monitoring.
+* Create multiple HTTP and Browser monitors at once.

 ## Run Monitor API